NAWA Luminaries – Louise Nevelson

 In 1954, Nevelson’s street in Kips Bay was among those slated for demolition and redevelopment, and her increasing use of scrap materials in the years ahead drew upon refuse left on the streets by her evicted neighbors.
 In 1955, Nevelson joined Colette Roberts’ Grand Central Modern Gallery, where she had numerous one-woman shows.
 It was where she exhibited some of her most notable mid-century works: Bride of the Black Moon, First Personage, and the exhibit “Moon Garden + One,” which showed her first wall piece, Sky Cathedral, in 1958.

-A critic for Art News described NAWA’s 1956 annual as being “modern… cheerful, candid and unpretentious’ 12 Sculpture was singled out for particular praise, particularly entries by Louise Nevelson and Dorothea Greenbaum.
+A critic for Art News described NAWA’s 1956 annual as being “modern… cheerful, candid and unpretentious” 10 Sculpture was singled out for particular praise, particularly entries by Louise Nevelson and Dorothea Greenbaum.
 Nevelson was given the NAWA Medal of Honor in 1959 for Night Personage.
 Nevelson again received special mention in Art News in 1959 for her “prize-winning column.”
-According to the critic, it asserted a “quiet dominance” over the sculpture gallery, and once again, the sculpture section, in general, was praised and described as outweighing the others “in impact and importance?”13 It is significant that the exposure Nevelson got in these annual shows helped launch her career and establish her as one of America’s leading sculptors of the 20th century.14 Shortly after receiving accolades such as those mentioned above, one of her works, Sky Cathedral, was exhibited at the Museum of Modem Art (1958), and in 1958-59, Dorothy Miller included her work in one of the anthologies of the New American Art that she curated for that Museum.
+According to the critic, it asserted a “quiet dominance” over the sculpture gallery.
+Once again, the sculpture section, in general, was praised and described as outweighing the others “in impact and importance?”11 Nevelson’s exposure in these annual shows helped launch her career and establish her as one of America’s leading sculptors of the 20th century.12 Shortly after receiving accolades such as those mentioned above, one of her works, Sky Cathedral, was exhibited at the Museum of Modem Art (1958), and in 1958-59, Dorothy Miller included her work in one of the anthologies of the New American Art that she curated for that Museum.

-Nevelson has been described as spontaneous when she worked, often making decisions as she made her compositions,19 no matter the medium.
+Nevelson has been described as spontaneous when she worked, often making decisions as she made her compositions,17 no matter the medium.
 Fellowships at the Tamarind Lithography Workshop in Los Angeles in 1963 and 1967 were an opportunity to explore printmaking.
-Her lithographs used materials and methods uncommon in printmaking but consistent with assemblage, such as using fabrics and cut paper to create compositions on the plate.20
+Her lithographs used materials and methods uncommon in printmaking but consistent with assemblage, such as using fabrics and cut paper to create compositions on the plate.

 Nevelson returned to New York and joined Pace Gallery in the fall of 1963, where she had shows regularly until the end of her career.
 In 1964, she created two works, Homage to 6,000,000 I and Homage to 6,000,000 II, both tributes to victims of The Holocaust.
 In 1967, the Whitney Museum hosted the first retrospective of Nevelson’s work.
 The exhibit comprised over one hundred pieces, including drawings from the 1930s and contemporary sculptures.
 By this time, Nevelson had solidified commercial and critical success.